aitorzip/DeepGTAV/README.md

 * initialWeather: Initial weather type
 * initialHour: Initial in-game hour
 * initialMinute: Initial in-game minute
-* initialPosX: Initial x position of the vehicle (will be set to closest road)
+* initialPosX: Initial x position of the vehicle (will be redefined to closest road)
-* initialPosY: Initial y position of the vehicle (will be set to closest road)
+* initialPosY: Initial y position of the vehicle (will be redefined to closest road)

 ## TODO
 * Better describe the config options in this README file